Luki120/Rue/README.md

 ## LICENSE

-* If you use code from this repository you agree to linking the GitHub project and/or my twitter in your project.
+* If you use code from this repository you're agreeing to link the GitHub project and/or my twitter in your project.
 * **IT'S FORBIDDEN** the redistribution of this source code or packages from it, it's only meant for **EDUCATIONAL PURPOSES.**
-* **IT'S FORBIDDEN** the usage of this project to make profit out it, no matter the kind.
+* **IT'S FORBIDDEN** the usage of this project to make profit out of it, no matter the kind.

 ## Assets LICENSE